Brisk Rydberg Ions for Scalable Quantum Processors

 - The industrial partner Infineon Technologies

-This combination of expertise permits us to advance our ambitious project on a broad front, ranging from industrial-grade hardware to user-driven quantum algorithms and compiler software, which can directly feed into simulation of physical models and potentially quantum chemistry.
+This combination of expertise permits us to advance our ambitious project on a broad front, ranging from industrial-grade hardware to user-driven quantum algorithms and compiler software, which can directly feed into the simulation of physical models and potentially quantum chemistry.

 Financiële details & Tijdlijn